-ACUVUE OASYS Brand Contact Lenses for ASTIGMATISM are indicated for the correction of vision in people with non-diseased eyes who are nearsighted (myopic) or farsighted (hyperopic) and may have 10.00D or less of astigmatism.
+ACUVUE® VITA Brand Contact Lenses are indicated for daily wear for the correction of vision in people with non-diseased eyes who are nearsighted (myopic) or farsighted (hyperopic) and may have 1.00D or less of astigmatism.

-ACUVUE OASYS Brand Contact Lenses for PRESBYOBIA are indicated for the correction of distance and near vision in people with non-diseased eyes who may have 0.75D or less of astigmatism.
+ACUVUE® VITA Brand Contact Lenses for ASTIGMATISM are indicated for daily wear for the correction of vision in people with non-diseased eyes who are nearsighted (myopic) or farsighted (hyperopic) and may have 0.50D to 3.00D of astigmatism.